-- Maintain social distancing as per current local guidelines. - All individuals must wear a mask. - Public transport usage should follow current local guidelines. - Vehicles must be thoroughly cleaned before and after usage.
+- Pre-assigned seating to ensure that individual are seated beside siblings or group mates.. - All individuals over the age of 13 must wear a mask. - Public transport usage should follow current local guidelines. - Vehicles must be thoroughly cleaned before and after usage and hand sanitizer should be available in the vehicle

-- Is providing transport essential? - Encouraging parents/guardians to drop children and young people directly at the venue. - Clear communication of guidelines to follow when using transport (i.e social distancing, masks etc) and steps to take to ensure these are followed.
+- Is providing transport essential? - Encouraging parents/guardians to drop children and young people directly at the venue. - Clear communication of guidelines to follow when using transport (i.e seating arrangements, masks etc) and steps to take to ensure these are followed.